learn-co-curriculum/phase-1-class-extension-and-inheritance/README.md

 us to leverage Object Orientation concepts: class extensions and inheritance.
 With `extends` we can create new classes that are capable utilizing of all the same methods as its parent.
 Leveraging inheritance and `extends` is vital in Object Oriented programming.
-It keep cade bases maintainable by sharing and reusing code in a beneficial manner.
+It keep code bases maintainable by sharing and reusing code in a beneficial manner.

 ## Resources